evanlenz/tiahtmi-code/README.md

 Click a colored block of text to hear it spoken aloud.
 Click it again to make it stop.
 Playback will automatically continue to the next block.

+You can also use the SPACE bar to pause and restart playback, and the UP and DOWN arrow keys to jump back or forward through the play.

 Customize each character's speech using the controls at the top of the page.

 The blocks are color-coded by character (blue for Bernard,